Projet-TAMIS/entre-guillemets/README.md

 ### TextRazor

 Text in truncated to 200kb in order to respect TextRazor's limit.
+If you wish to truncate to a smaller size, add the `max_size` key to the TextRazor config in `settings.json` and use a value of your choice, in bytes.

+By default, no classifiers are set.
+To use classifiers (including custom classifiers), list them in the `classifiers` key of the TextRazor config.

 ### IBM Watson